jerryjappinen/bellevue-docs/conventions/js.md

 # JavaScript coding conventions

-We have predefined the confing style as much
+We have predefined the coding style as much as possible with eslint.
+The rules are configured in `src/.eslintrc.js`.

 ## TL;DR

 - Use tabs
 - Use semicolons
+- Use single quotes
+- Declare vars one by one in the lowest scope as you use them, not in a batch
-- Avoid arrow functions
+- Avoid arrow notation, just say `function`
-- Write consistent code that doesn't spare `:` and `=`
+- Write consistent code with `:` and `=`
 - Use `import` rather than `require`
 - Use `export` rather than `module.exports`